Shelley N. Chou Research and Lectureship Fund

 May 15, 2015.
-Fredric B. Meyer, MD, the Alfred Uihlein Family Professor of Neurologic Surgery in the Mayo Clinic College of Medicine, Rochester, Minn.
-He is also the Mayo Clinic Enterprise Chair of Neurologic Surgery and director of the Neuroregenerative Medicine & Surgery Program in the Center for Regenerative Medicine.
+Fredric B. Meyer, MD, the Alfred Uihlein Family Professor of Neurologic Surgery in the Mayo Clinic College of Medicine, Rochester, Minn., and the Mayo Clinic Enterprise Chair of Neurologic Surgery and director of the Neuroregenerative Medicine & Surgery Program in the Center for Regenerative Medicine, "Triple Threat"

 May 2, 2014.
 L. Dade Lunsford, MD, Lars Leksell Professor and Distinguished Professor at the Department of Neurological Surgery at the University of Pittsburgh, "Rationale and Results of Radiosurgery for AVM"

-March 22, 2013, R. Michael Scott, MD, "Lessons from the Natural History of Cavernous Malformations in the Pediatric Population"
+March 22, 2013, R. Michael Scott, MD, "Long-term Experience with the Surgical Treatment of Moyamoya Disease"